evergreenllc2020/protocolsanddelegates/README.md

 # protocolsanddelegates
-how protoxols and delgatess work in swift
+how protocols and delgatess eliminate UI Freezing in iOS applications built using Swift